-This book encourages that we all have the "power to recreate our lives" by observing rule No: 25; During a crisis management Grab your copy today!
+In regards to the theme of this month, This book encourages that we all have the "power to recreate our lives" by observing rule No: 25; During a crisis management Grab your copy today!

 less gives you time to learn the people in your team.
-We all have the power to make ourselves happy by choosing who we stick around to, stay clear of No 10, by and complains.
-When communicating for change, integrate Rule No 43 that though sound selfish is No. 7 which says, "Make others do the work but always take the credit" this encourages teamwork, but only one person takes the credit!
+We all have the power to make ourselves happy by choosing who we stick around to, stay clear of No 10, by "Avoiding the unhappy and unlucky", they and complains.
+When communicating for change, integrate Rule No 43 that recommends on "Work on the Hearts and instill the message.
+Other rules that apply though sound selfish is No. 7 which says, "Make others do the work but always take the credit" this encourages teamwork, but only one person takes the credit!

-A new perspective comes into play, every time you read this book, you get to understand more about human relationships, power play at work, you relearn a few things about personalities and get to know more about power and and sharing of the success narratives in why human beings behave the way we do!
-Let's realize our inner powers and bring them forth and discover the strength In regards to the theme of this month, within us, read the 48 rules over and over again!
+A new perspective comes into play every time you read this book, you get to understand more about human relationships, power play at work, you relearn a few things about personalities and get to know more about power and and sharing of the success narratives in why human beings behave the way we do!
+Let's realize our inner powers and bring them forth and discover the strength within us, read the 48 rules over and over again!